Gary Snyder: Japan and India

 Independently, some of the Beats, including Whalen, had become interested in Zen, but Snyder was one of the more serious scholars of the subject among them, preparing in every way he could think of for eventual study in Japan.
 In 1955, the First Zen Institute of America offered him a scholarship for a year of Zen training in Japan, but the State Department refused to issue him a passport, informing him that "it has been alleged you are a Communist."
 A subsequent District of Columbia Court of Appeals ruling forced a change in policy, and Snyder got his passport.
 In the end, his expenses were paid by Ruth Fuller Sasaki, for whom he was supposed to work; but initially he served as personal attendant and English tutor to Zen abbot Miura Isshu, at Rinko-in, a temple in Shokoku-ji in Kyoto, where American Buddhist popularizer Dwight Goddard and British author and Japanese culture devotee R. H. Blyth had preceded him.
 Mornings, after zazen, sutra chanting, and chores for the abbot, he took Japanese classes, bringing his spoken Japanese up to a level sufficient for kōan study.
 He developed a friendship with Philip Yampolsky, an eminent translator and scholar of Zen Buddhism, who took him around Kyoto.
 In early July 1955, he took refuge and requested to become Miura's disciple, thus formally becoming a Buddhist.

 In 1958, he returned to California via the Persian Gulf, Turkey, Sri Lanka and various Pacific Islands, voyaging as a crewman in the engine room on the oil tanker Sappa Creek, and took up residence at Marin-an again.
 He turned one room into a zendo, with about six regular participants.
 In early June, he met the poet Joanne Kyger.
-She became his girlfriend, and eventually his wife.
+They began a relationship, and eventually married.
 In 1959, he shipped for Japan again, where he rented a cottage outside Kyoto.
 He became the first foreign disciple of Rinzai Rōshi Oda Sesso, the new abbot of Daitoku-ji.
 He married Kyger on February 28, 1960, immediately after her arrival in Japan, which Fuller Sasaki insisted they do, if they were to live together and be associated with the Nichibei Daiichi Zen Kyokai,.
 Snyder and Kyger were married from 1960 to 1965.